jessicalally/rust-adts/README.md

 # rust-adts

-A collection of abstract data types written in Rust.
+A learning project for Rust, creating a collection of abstract data types.

 ## ADTs Implemented
 * u32 BST